Kaizen86/Python-Discord-Bot/README.md

 	>play <url/search term>
 	Runs the input text through text to speech and speaks it.
 	>s <text>
-	Disconnects the bot from the connected voice channel.
+	Disconnects the bot from the current voice channel.
 	>disconnect
 ```

-Criminality Commands
+Currency Commands
 ```
-These commands control or list the criminality values of a user.
+	These commands are for the builtin currency system that can be used in servers.
+	>balance [mention]

+	These money commands can only be run by a Bot Admin.
+	>add_money <mention> <value>
-	>list_crime <mention>
+	>set_money <mention> <value>
-	>set_crime <mention> <value>
+	>globalset_money <mention> <value>
-	>change_crime <mention> <increment value by>
 ```

 Trigger Words
 ```
 	These are words that have make the bot do something if you say them.
 	"meep"
 	"wheatley" AND "moron"
-	"pineapple"
-	"no u" OR "no you"
 	"the more you know"
 ```

 Bot Administration Commands
 ```
-These commands are intended for the bot owners.
-Accessing them will send a warning to the owner.
+	These commands can only be run by the Bot Admins.
 	Shutdown the bot.
 	>shutdown
 	Attempts to update the bot's nickname on a server.
 Leave empty to reset to nothing.
 	>nickname <new name>
 	Execute a shell command on the host computer.
 	>execute <shell command>
+	Deletes a certain number of messages in the same channel that the command was sent.
+	>purge <number of messages>
 ```

 ## Dependencies